-Sex therapists have been successfully using the squeeze technique to treat PE for decades.
+Sex therapists have successfully used the squeeze technique to treat premature ejaculation for decades.
 Is there hard data to back this up?
 Yes: several studies have shown how effective this technique can be.

-For example, a 2006 study showed that this sort of treatment can allow sex to last 8.5 times longer!
-Furthermore, world renowned sex therapist, Helen Singer Kaplan, wrote in her book that “over 90 percent of premature ejaculators can be cured” using this method.
+For example, this 2006 study showed that this sort of treatment helped men last 8.5 times longer after completing their treatment plan!
+Furthermore, world-renowned sex therapist, Helen Singer Kaplan, wrote in her book that “over 90 percent of premature ejaculators can be cured” using this technique.